tremor-rs/tremor-www-docs/docs/artefacts/onramps.md

 - `port` - integer - The TCP port to listen on
 - 'logs' - boolean - Is logging enabled for this instance.
 Defaults to `true`.
 Received `logs` events are dropped when `false`.
 - 'metrics' - boolean - Is metrics enabled for this instance.
 Defaults  to `true`.
 Defaults to `true`.
 Received `metrics` events are dropped when `false`.
 - 'trace' - boolean - Is trace enabled for this instance.
 Defaults to `true`.
 Defaults to `true`.
-Received `trace` events are dopped when `false`.
+Received `trace` events are dropped when `false`.

 Pipelines that leverage the OpenTelemetry integration can use utility modules in the `cncf::otel` module to simplify working with the tremor value mapping of the event data.
 The connector translates the wire level